4 min read

 What is Intellectual Curiosity - Niagara Institute

-Those who are intellectually curious are not told or asked to learn a topic; they have a persistent need to know and can often be heard asking “why” and probing deeper to learn and understand.
+Those who possess intellectual thirst are not told or asked to learn a topic; they have a persistent need to know and can often be heard asking “why” and probing deeper to learn and understand.
+Being curious drives them to seek out new information and experiences, continually expanding their knowledge and perspective.

 How Can Intellectual Curiosity Advance Your Career?

+Why is curiosity important in the workplace?
 Organizations and managers alike are witnessing the impact a team of intellectually curious individuals can have on results.
 Thus, they seek out this trait in hiring and promoting employees.
-In a 2018 Harvard Business Review article, The Business Case for Curiosity, the author noted and research revealed the following business impact intellectual curiosity can have:
+In a 2018 Harvard Business Review article, The Business Case for Curiosity, the research revealed the following business impacts intellectual curiosity can have:

-• When organizations cultivate intellectual curiosity, employees and managers are more agile and can adapt to change and market pressures
+• When organizations cultivate intellectual inquisitiveness, employees and managers are more agile and can adapt to change and market pressures.

 The case for individuals to develop curiosity was further proven in a study conducted by SAS in 2021.
-They found that intellectual curiosity is a trait organizations are looking for in their new hires and developing in their people.
+They found that intellectual curiosity is a trait organizations seek in their new hires and aim to develop in their existing employees.
 In this report, a few of the key findings included:

 • In the US, 29% of managers agreed that curiosity is lacking among current employees and job applicants.
-In addition, 24% agreed their companies could be doing more to foster curiosity in their employees
+In addition, 24% agreed their companies could be doing more to develop curiosity in their employees.

 • LinkedIn data shows ‘curiosity’ is on the rise in their social platform: